Bradford-on-Avon railway station: Initial plans

 A branch line serving Bradford on Avon was initially planned as part of the Wilts, Somerset and Weymouth Railway (WS&WR), a broad gauge railway, supported by the Great Western Railway (GWR), also a broad gauge railway, in preference to the plans of the London and South Western Railway (LSWR), a standard gauge railway, which wanted to expand its territory westwards.
 The proposed line was to run between Weymouth and Bristol.

 The WS&WR was authorised by Act of Parliament in June 1845, and Isambard Kingdom Brunel, already the engineer of the GWR, was appointed engineer of the new railway.
 The development of the WS&WR was part of the Gauge Wars.

 Operation

 Financial difficulties slowed the progress of the WS&WR and only twelve miles of the line had been completed when construction was halted.
 The GWR took control of the WS&WR in a bid to complete the line, but soon wanted to abandon plans to build the branch lines, including the Bradford on Avon branch, to reduce costs.
 This aroused local opposition from local investors and a lawsuit in 1852 compelled the GWR to complete the Bradford branch.
-The station finally opened in 1857, with a service of five trains each day each way.
+The station finally opened on 2 February 1857, with a service of five trains each day each way.